nsg-ethz/mini_internet_project/platform/README.md

 -[x] Fix the website/krill unreachable issue.

 -[ ] Finish and test the new restart script for each containers.

--[ ] Check and test the automatic matrix snapshot and config backup.
-     Alex: make it a container/service instead so its easier to use!
+     Alex: I added the MATRIX because I needed to restart it :D

--[ ] Design this year's topology (Africa).
+-[x] Design this year's topology (Africa).

 -[ ] Adjust and test the configuration for the new topology using the same tasks as last year.